 Tempeh, portobello mushrooms, and miso contribute a “meaty” heartiness to this dish, and balsamic vinegar provides a bit of tang.
 Serve this sumptuous stew-like sauce over a cooked grain—a mixture of long-grain rice with kasha or wild rice is one of my favorites—or on pasta.
-Contributed by Susan Jane Cheney, from Stir Crazy!
+Contributed by Susan Jane Cheney, from Stir Crazy!* Reprinted by Permission.
 Photos by Hannah Kaminsky.

 - 2 teaspoons light sesame or other neutral vegetable oil

 - 1 1/2 tablespoons extra-virgin olive oil

 - 2 medium red onions, sliced lengthwise into thin crescents

 - 4 to 8 cloves garlic, minced

 - 4 portobello mushrooms, 3 to 4 inches in diameter, stems and caps sliced separately

 - 2 tablespoons dark barley miso or mellow barley miso